mwpe/red-black-tree-threaded/README.md

-# Red-Black Tree - threaded.
+# Red-Black Tree in C - threaded.
 Red-Black Tree in C/C++, threaded.
 Red Black Tree in C \(and C++), threaded, generic and with support for multible trees on same node \(as a secondary 'index').